cpjobling/eg-247-textbook/_build/fourier_series/3/worksheet11.md

 * Recall pulse width = $T/w$

 We will use the provided MATLAB script [sinc.mlx](sinc.mlx) to explore these in class.
+You will also need [pulse_fs.m](pulse_fs.m).
+See Teams/OneNote for copies of these files.

 #### w = 2